FAQ

 What is CBT?

 Cognitive behavioural therapy is an evidence-based approach to treatment that focuses on recognizing unhealthy, maladaptive thoughts and replacing these with healthier, rational thinking.
 This approach involves the identification of cognitive distortions, which are maladaptive thinking styles such as all-or-nothing thinking, magnification, catastrophizing, and overgeneralizing, among others.
-These inaccurate thoughts can reinforce habitual negative ways of thinking and interacting with others, keeping us caught in self-destructive and unfulfilling patterns.
+These inaccurate thoughts can reinforce habitual negative ways of thinking and interacting with others, keeping us in self-destructive and unfulfilling patterns.

 What is EMDR?

 EMDR (Eye Movement Desensitization and Reprocessing) is a psychotherapy that enables people to heal from the symptoms and emotional distress that have resulted from disturbing life experiences.
 Repeated studies show that by using EMDR therapy, people can experience the benefits of psychotherapy that might have taken years to make a difference.
-It is widely assumed that severe emotional pain requires a long time to heal.

-Evidence-based research shows that EMDR therapy can in fact heal the individual from psychological trauma much as the body recovers from physical trauma.
+Evidence-based research shows that EMDR therapy can in fact heal an individual from psychological trauma much as the body recovers from physical trauma.
 When you cut your hand, your body works to close the wound.
 If a foreign object or repeated injury irritates the wound, it festers and causes pain.
 Once the block is removed, healing resumes.
 EMDR therapy demonstrates that a similar sequence of events occurs with mental processes.
 The brain’s information processing system naturally moves toward mental health.
 If the system is blocked or imbalanced by the impact of a disturbing event, the emotional wound festers and can cause intense suffering.
 Once the block has been removed, healing resumes.
 Using the detailed protocols and procedures learned in EMDR therapy training sessions, clinicians help clients activate their natural healing processes.

 Can’t find your question in the FAQ?